 This Privacy Statement may change from time to time and changes will take effect from the date of posting on our website.

-Sustainability Victoria's statutory objective is to facilitate and promote environmental sustainability in the use of resources.
-Established under the Sustainability Victoria Act 2005, we are a statutory authority with a board appointed by the Minister for Environment and Climate Change.
-We have obligations under the Environment Protection Act 1970 for state-wide waste management strategy and planning, as well as managing the Sustainability Fund.
+Sustainability Victoria (SV) is a Victorian government statutory authority delivering programs on integrated waste management and resource efficiency.
+Established under the Sustainability Victoria Act 2005, SV's board is appointed by the Minister for Energy, Environment and Climate Change.
+SV has obligations under the Environment Protection Act 1970 for state-wide waste management strategy and planning.

 Personal information is information about you, whether recorded in a material form or not, from which your identity could reasonably be ascertained.
 The types of personal information we may collect includes name, gender, address, telephone numbers, email contact details, occupational details, certain details about your personal interests, images of you, and other information relevant to the business activities undertaken by Sustainability Victoria from time to time.